 Tourism Statistics for Canadians

-- There were 315,400 overseas tourists in Canada in May 2022.
+- International tourism arrivals have increased steadily, with 575,100 overseas tourists in Canada in May 2025.

 - 44% of Canadians feel confident welcoming tourists from overseas to their area, while 70% are happy to welcome tourists from other parts of Canada.